Gavi (footballer): 2022–23 season

 On 15 January 2023, Gavi scored a goal and provided two assists to be named man of the match in a 3–1 victory over Real Madrid in the Supercopa de España Final.
 On 31 January, a Spanish court ruled in favor of accepting Gavi's new contract with Barcelona until 2026, signed in September the previous year, despite opposition from La Liga president Javier Tebas who argued that the new deal would not fit in the club's salary limit that season.
 On the same day, Barcelona announced that Gavi would acquire the number 6 shirt, previously worn by his coach and Barcelona legend, Xavi.
 On 21 March, a court ruling ordered that the new deal to be revoked as it would exceed the club's salary limit, and a return to his previous enrolment as a youth-team player with his old number 30 shirt.

 On 20 June 2023, Barcelona managed to complete Gavi's registration to La Liga as a first-team player, subsequently extended his contract with Barcelona until June 2026, which contained a release clause of €1bn.

 2023–present

 Having been injured since November 2023, Gavi came back to training on 12 September 2024.
-After 348 days since his injury, he made his return to action on 20 October 2024 in a 5-1 victory against Sevilla, replacing his teammate Pedri who handed him the captain's armband.
-Similarly, he also made an appearance in El Clásico as a substitute once again on 26 October 2024 where Barcelona won comfortably by 4-0 against Real Madrid in the Bernabéu.
-He picked up a yellow card in the 90th minute following a clash with Vinicius Jr. He scored his first goal of the season against Athletic Bilbao in the Supercopa de España semi final tie where he also assisted teammate Lamine Yamal in a 0-2 victory and eventually winning the cup.
+After 348 days since his injury, he made his return to action on 20 October 2024 in a 5–1 victory against Sevilla, replacing his teammate Pedri who handed him the captain's armband.
+Similarly, he also made an appearance in El Clásico as a substitute once again on 26 October 2024 where Barcelona won comfortably by 4–0 against Real Madrid in the Bernabéu.
+He picked up a yellow card in the 90th minute following a clash with Vinicius Jr. He scored his first goal of the season against Athletic Bilbao in the Supercopa de España semi final tie where he also assisted teammate Lamine Yamal in a 2–0 victory and eventually winning the cup.
 On 31 January 2025, he extended his contract with the club until 2030.

+Gavi featured in the first two matches of Barcelona's opening La Liga matches of the 2025–26 season as a substitute, after which suffered a medial meniscus injury to his right knee and underwent surgery in early September 2025, ruling him out for an extended period of around four to five months.
+He was cleared to return to the squad in mid-March 2026.